PSYCHOL 4200A - Honours Thesis in Psychology: Part 1

 Theses will be stored electronically in the Digital Thesis Repository of the Barr Smith Library.
 Those theses successfuly submitted for publication may be elegible for an award (please see the School of Psychology home page for details).

-SubmissionThe thesis submission process will be detailed in the second semester - and in the second semester seminars.
+SubmissionThe thesis submission process will be detailed in the second semester - and in the Honours Psychology handbook.
 All theses are submitted online/electronically via MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: